roooodcastro/gemsetcleaner/README.md

 example, the script saved 166MB, and surprisingly, the only gem installed on that gemset was Rails (and its dependencies)!
-Running this script on my machine, whose Ubuntu install is roughly 6 months old, cleared a little under 3GB of space on unused gems and gemsets alone.
+Running this script on my machine, whose Ubuntu install is roughly 6 months old, cleared a little under 3GB of space on unused gems and gemsets alone (Ok, I have almost 50 Ruby projects downloaded and configured, but still).

 ## Requirements